 These long, lean, muscular cats have a true athlete's build.
 Their hind legs are slightly longer than their front legs, giving them the appearance of standing on tiptoes when they're standing straight up.
 Those long hind legs, coupled with an additional flap of skin that runs from their flank to their back knees, make them incredible jumpers and the fastest of the domestic cat breeds.

-In lieu of traditional tabby markings, the mau is blessed with those famous spots as well as a dark dorsal stripe running from the top of his head to the tip of his tail.
+In lieu of traditional tabby markings, the mau is blessed with those famous spots as well as a dark dorsal stripe running from the top of her head to the tip of her tail.
 Mau coats come in six colors: silver, bronze, smoke, black, caramel, and blue/pewter, with the last three being the rarest.
 Their heads are slightly oblong and traditionally feature either a "scarab beetle" marking on their forehead or an "M" shape—the latter is more common among North American maus.
 Their ears are broad based and set fairly wide apart, and their slightly almond-shape eyes are a stunning bright green.

-Egyptian maus shed enough to be excluded from the "hypoallergenic” list, but they are also fastidious enough that you don't have to do much in the way of grooming.
+Egyptian maus shed enough to be excluded from the "hypoallergenic" cats list, but they are also fastidious enough that you don't have to do much in the way of grooming.
 They are a breed that enjoys being brushed, however.
 So doing this once or twice a week is a good way to both stay on top of their shedding and orchestrate some special bonding time.

 The breed received Championship recognition by the CFA in 1977.
-While Egyptian maus continue to be popular among show owners and breeders because of their beauty and grace, they remain a rare breed, with only about 200 Egypian mau kittens registered every year.
+While Egyptian maus continue to be popular among show owners and breeders because of their beauty and grace, they remain a rare breed, with only about 200 Egyptian mau kittens registered every year.